hsnlab/escape/escape/doc/source/index.rst

 REST APIs
 =========

-ESCAPEv2 has currently 3 REST-APIs.
+ESCAPE has currently 3 REST-APIs.

 The Service layer has a REST-API for communication with the users and/or a GUI.
-This API is initiated by default when the layer was started.
+This API is initiated by default when its layer is started.

 The Resource Orchestration layer has 2 API which are only initiated if the appropriate flag is given to the starting script.

-The ROS API can be used for communicating with other UNIFY layer e.g. a Controller Adaptation Sublayer of a standalone ESCAPEv2 in a multi-level scenario or with a GUI.
+The ROS API can be used for communicating with other UNIFY layer e.g. a Controller Adaptation Sublayer of a standalone ESCAPE in a multi-level scenario or with a GUI.

-The CfOr API realizes the interface for service elasticity feature.
+The CfOr API realizes the interface for UNIFY's service elasticity feature.

 Common API functions
 --------------------